Wrestling Hillary Clinton: Part II

 “Coach Dale Ketelsen has forgotten more about wrestling than any of us will ever know.”

 Most teams elect their captains.
 To facilitate the process, Coach used a ranked voting system similar to the Most Valuable Player award for team sports and the Outstanding Wrestler award for wresters who stand out in a tournament.
 Every voter ranks their top five or so choices, and no one seems upset when the winner is announced.
 Ranked voting has been touted as a more democratic system than a two-party, winner-take-all system that seems to frustrate and alienate 49% of voters every four years, and currently Maine and Oregon are testing if ranked voting could replace their older methods.
+I’m unsure if they’ve solved the problem of having two winners.

 Almost inevitably, teams elected their best or most winning wrestler as captain, and the Belarie Bengals captain for two seasons was Jeremy Gann, who, like Hillary, was a terse but talented wrestler.
 His working class family had moved to Louisiana from a wrestling hub in Pennsylvania, and they settled in Belaire subdivision and Jeremy stepped into a team with a few years of experience and was captain for the 1988-1989 season.
+Jeremy won second in state at 135 pounds in 1989.
+That was the same year Andy and Timmy both placed in city and regionals, but they were graduating and wouldn’t be there for the next season, so they weren’t eligible for captain.
+There were other, better wrestlers than I was, but the team voted for me just as much as for Jeremy; but even that shouldn’t have resulted in co-captains.

-Jeremy won second in state at 135 pounds in 1989, and two other Belaire wrestlers placed in city and state, twins named Andy and Timmy, but they were graduating and voting was for the next season.
-There were other, better wrestlers than I was, but the team voted for me just as much as for Jeremy, but even that shouldn’t have resulted in co-captains.
-It turns out that everyone ranked either Jeremy or me first or second, but Jeremy only voted for himself and I ranked Jeremy first and didn’t include myself in my choices.
-Coach checked the math twice, and Belaire ended up with co-captains for the 1989-1990 season, one of them the team’s most talented wrestler and me, probably the most average of the dozen or so wrestlers who returned after summer and the few new freshmen who wanted to see if wrestling was for them; it was for those freshmen that I borrowed Coach’s VCR to watch Vision Quest.
+It turns out that everyone ranked either Jeremy or me first or second, I ranked Jeremy first and didn’t include myself in my choices, and Jeremy only voted for himself.
+Coach wrote down the results on a clipboard full of paper he always carried, checked the math twice, and said, “Hmm.”
+Belaire ended up with co-captains for the 1989-1990 season, one of them the team’s most talented wrestler and me, probably the most average of the dozen or so wrestlers who returned after summer and the few new freshmen who wanted to see if wrestling was for them; it was for those freshmen that I borrowed Coach’s VCR.
+In my mind, they weren’t middle schoolers, they biding time until they were freshmen, but they weren’t middle schoolers; in a way, I saw myself in a similar situation with the army, which is probably why I agreed to not show middle schoolers but didn’t think about the in-betweeners that would show up.

-Because Coach was a man of so few words, I listened to everything he said and ruminated over its implications for the type of person I wanted to become.
 I wasn’t sure what that person would be like yet, but I hoped it would be a taller version of Coach.
-Though he didn’t say much, he was an exceptional teacher.
-It was because of Coach that I grew to have the strongest cradle in all of Southern Louisiana, and it began the summer I was emancipated.
+Everything good about me seemed linked to him.
+It was because of Coach that I grew to have the strongest cradle in all of Southern Louisiana, and that began the summer in between my junior and senior years of high school.

 “I started a company,” he once told me on the drive.
 The windows were down despite the muggy air blowing on our faces, but the noise was negligible because Coach rarely approached the speed limit when driving, and the speed limit was a paltry 45 along most of the narrow and winding River Road.